sfigg/commercialization-public/design/device-experiences/OEM-device-guard-readiness-tool.md

 ms.technology: windows-oem
 ---

-# Windows Defender Device Guard Readiness tool
+# Windows Defender Device Guard and Credential Guard Readiness tool
+Microsoft provides a tool that you can use to determine if a device is capable of utilizing Device Guard.
+You can see the tool download at [Device Guard and Credential Guard hardware readiness tool](https://www.microsoft.com/en-us/download/details.aspx?id=53337)